MubashirHussainMangi/Prc1/README.md

 # Prc1
-This is my first git repo
+Hi, This is my first git repo.